polterguy/hyper-ide/helpers/help-files/01 - Hyperlambda/09 - Your first real application.md

                             /*
                              * Then appending the values supplied by user for new record.
-                             * Notice, we append the entire [sys42.windows.wizard.get-values]
-                             * node, for then to later change its name to [item].
+                             * Notice, we make sure we HTML encode these values, to prevent an adversary
+                             * from injecting malicious HTML code into our app.
                              */
+                            for-each:x:/@micro.form.serialize/*
+                              set:x:/@_dp/#?value
+                                p5.html.html-encode:x:/@_dp/#?value
                             add:x:/+/*/*
                               src:x:/@micro.form.serialize/*
                             add:x:/@.content